LaunchCode-Education-Archived/csharp-web-development/src/chapters/aspdotnet-controllers-and-routes/controllers-simple.rst

    In the case of our ``HelloController``, if you go to ``localhost:5001/hello``, the page will not work!
    You have to make sure that ``Hello`` is capitalized in the route.

+.. admonition:: Note

+   Throughout this book, we will be using attribute routing to break the pattern established by conventional routing.
+   However, if you want to investigate further on how to use an endpoint for a rule-breaking route in conventional routing, Microsoft has a great `article <https://docs.microsoft.com/en-us/aspnet/core/mvc/controllers/routing?view=aspnetcore-3.1#special-case-for-dedicated-conventional-routes>`_ on the subject.
+   The endpoint preconfigured in ``Startup.cs`` is how we can navigate to ``localhost:5001`` and ``localhost:5001/Home/Index`` to see the same page.

 .. index:: attribute

 We might also want to make use of attribute routing in our new ``HelloController``.
 To do so, we can add attributes to our ``Index()`` method.
 As you may recall from the :ref:`chapter <csharp-attributes>` on unit testing, **attributes** in C# lie somewhere between code and comments.
 While an attribute cannot change the code inside the method or class, an attribute does supply critical information to the compiler.
-Attribute routing is powerful because it does not depend on any endpoint mapping info in ``Startup.cs``.
+Attribute routing is powerful because it does not depend on any endpoint mapping info in ``Startup.cs`` and can defy the pattern established by conventional routing.

 .. admonition:: Note

    ASP.NET has many different attributes that we can use in our controllers.
-   For a more in-depth catalog of different attributes, check out the `documentation <https://docs.microsoft.com/en-us/aspnet/web-api/overview/web-api-routing-and-actions/attribute-routing-in-web-api-2>`_.
+   For a more in-depth catalog of different attributes, check out the `documentation <https://docs.microsoft.com/en-us/aspnet/core/mvc/controllers/routing?view=aspnetcore-3.1#http-verb-templates>`_.

 As we did above, we want the ``Index()`` method to respond to a ``GET`` request at a specified route.

+..
+TODO: Talk about how adding a HTTP verb attribute can specify the request type.
+Programmers need to think about what request type the method needs to respond to.
+For now, we will only use GET and POST request.

+..
+TODO: This may seem redundant because we know a basic action method can do this without the attribute but as controllers grow in complexity, these HTTP verb attributes become vital

 The route we want to go to is ``localhost:5001/helloworld``.
 We can use an ``[HttpGet]`` attribute to specify that the method will respond to a ``GET`` request.
 We also want to use a ``[Route("path")]`` attribute.